-BREAKPOINT TASK NOT AN NDP TASK
+NDP TASK

-COMMAND TOO COMPLEX

-In order to process your commands, the Debugger maintains a semantic stack, on which it places all the semantic entities of your command.
+- ATTEMPT TO MODIFY NON-RAM LOCATIONYou tried to define a breakpoint at a non-RAM memory location.BREAKPOINT TASK NOT ANYou specified the N command, but the - You specified the N command, but the breakpoint task was not designated as an Numeric Processor Extension task at its creation. - COMMAND TOO COMPLEX In order to process your commands, the Debugger maintains a semantic stack, on which it places all the semantic entities of your command.
 Your command was too complex and overflowed this stack.
-To correct this problem, you should first define numeric variables for some of your more complex expressions, and then use these variables in your command in place of the expressions.
+To correct this problem, you should first define numeric variables for some of your more complex expressions, and then use these variables in your command in place of the expressions. - DEBUGGER POOL TOO SMALL In order to process your command, the Debugger tried to create an iRMX 86 segment.
+However, there was not enough free space in the system to create this segment.